-Before making the transition to module stop mode or software standby mode, stop the transmit operations (TE = TIE = TEIE = 0).
+Before specifying the module stop state or making a transition to software standby mode, stop the transmit operations (TE = TIE = TEIE = 0).
 TSR, TDR, and SSR are reset.
-The states of the output pins during module stop mode or software standby mode depend on the port settings, and the pins output a high-level signal after mode cancellation.
+The states of the output pins in the module stop state or in software standby mode depend on the port settings, and the pins output a high-level signal after cancellation.
 If the transition is made during data transmission, the data being transmitted will be undefined.

-To transmit data in the same transmission mode after mode cancellation, set the TE bit to 1, read SSR, write to TDR, clear TDRE in this order, and then start transmission.
+To transmit data in the same transmission mode after cancellation of the power-down state, set the TE bit to 1, read SSR, write to TDR, clear TDRE in this order, and then start transmission.
 To transmit data in a different transmission mode, initialize the SCI first.

-Figure 14.34 shows a sample flowchart for mode transition during transmission.
-Figures 14.35 and 14.36 show the port pin states during mode transition.
+Figure 13.34 shows a sample flowchart for transition to software standby mode during transmission.
+Figures 13.35 and 13.36 show the port pin states during transition to software standby mode.

-Before making the transition from the transmission mode using DTC transfer to module stop mode or software standby mode, stop all transmit operations (TE = TIE = TEIE = 0).
-Setting the TE and TIE bits to 1 after mode cancellation sets the TXI flag to start transmission using the DTC.
+Before specifying the module stop state or making a transition to software standby mode from the transmission mode using DTC transfer, stop all transmit operations (TE = TIE = TEIE = 0).
+Setting the TE and TIE bits to 1 after cancellation sets the TXI flag to start transmission using the DTC.